Why are we doing this?

 - Schools in Scotland

 Computing teacher Kate Farrell has been seconded to our team in Scotland to work on a range of digital making CPD support programmes for teachers at both primary and secondary school level.
-Between now and June 2014 you will see the following work take place in Scotland:
+The following took place in Scotland in 2014:

 - One Day Digital events (industry master classes on digital making) for teachers